Structure of Poems

 The poem above has an abab rhyme scheme;

 Stanza- A section of lines that form a division in a poem

 Quatrain- A stanza or poem of four lines

 Punctuation of Poems

 If a line is too long to fit on one line, indent the overflow and do not capitalize it.

-Punctuate a poem the way you want the reader to read it.
+Punctuate the poem the way you want your reader to read it.